kfrostare-Interviews/Fizz_Buzz/README.md

 We explore working with Ruby and Test Driven Development by building the children's game called *FizzBuzz*.
 The game can also occur as a coding challenge in job interviews.

 ### Fizz-Buzz
-...is a game for children learn division.
+...is a game for children to learn division.
 Players take turns counting up from one, replacing any number that is divisible by three with the word *'fizz'*, any number divisible by five with the word *'buzz'*, and any number divisible by both three and five to be replaced with *'fizz buzz'*.

-*More information below the image.*
+*More information below the image.*<br>
 ![The childrens game "FizzBuzz"](fizzbuzz.jpg)

 ### Assignment